 A neighbors 87 year old Myrtle tree fell in our yard causing substantial damage to out structures pulling out all services within the home.
 We have been in a hotel for 3 weeks.
 The tree lays 85 x 50 x 40 feet high across 2 of our lots.
 The cost to remove the canopy was $10,500 with an additional...
 Read more »

 Call your home owner's insurance and let them take care of it.
 If your neighbor sues you they will defend you.
 Just pay your deductible.
 I think your neighbor is responsible for the tree falling on your house.
 A property owner needs to inspect trees and make sue they are stable.
-(I watched a...Read more »
+(I...Read more »

 Owning shares of a real estate investment trust doesn't necessarily mean you own a particular parcel of land.
 (For example, if you owned 2000 share of Coca Cola stock you couldn't walk into their head quarters and demand to read the secret formula for Coca Cola.)
-You should have the right to...Read more »
+You should have the...Read more »

 Depends on the city: http://www.sightline.org/2013/01/02/the-roommate-gap-your-citys-occupancy-limit/

 Fire code may also then have limits based on the number of bedrooms.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.